 So you know you need a life jacket, but what kind is right for you?
-The US Coast Guard outlines five types of life jackets, based on their best usage.
+The US Coast Guard outlines five types based on their best usage.

 Choose Your Style

 Now that you know you're after a Type III PFD (or Type V, depending on your specific intended activity), how do you go about deciding which one is the right one?
 First, consider what kinds of activities you plan to do with your life jacket.
-Are you sitting on a pontoon boat getting a tan with friends?
+Are you leisurely laying in a canoe getting a tan with friends?
 Are you kayaking Class IV rapids out west?
-Are you fishing your favorite river for some tasty dinner?
+Are you fishing from a kayak in your favorite river for some tasty dinner?
 Are you languidly paddleboarding up the shore on vacation?
 There are various styles of vests that are better suited to certain activities than others.